nkoster/runfaas/README.md

 Simple "function as a service" server, with authentication.

-This thing exists because I didn't want to pay for a license to be able to make use of authentication in "[openfaas](https://docs.openfaas.com/openfaas-pro/sso/)".
+This thing exists because I didn't want to pay for a license to be able to make use of single-sign-on authentication in "[openfaas](https://docs.openfaas.com/openfaas-pro/sso/)".

 ### Install